Russell Stover Candies: History

 In 1921, Russell Stover and his partner at the time, Eskimo Pie inventor Iowa schoolteacher Christian Kent Nelson, created a chocolate-dipped ice cream sandwich.
 The product proved successful, and was licensed to manufacturers to produce it.

 When other companies soon began to release similar chocolate-dipped ice cream products, Russell Stover was nearly forced out of business.
 The Stovers sold their share of the company for $25,000 and moved to Denver, Colorado.
-In 1923, Russell and Clara created a new company from their home, "Mrs. Stover's Bungalow Candies", which packaged and sold boxed chocolates.
+In 1923, Russell and Clara created a new company from their home, Mrs. Stover's Bungalow Candies, which packaged and sold boxed chocolates.
 In 1943 it was renamed Russell Stover Candies.

 Expansion

-Louis Ward and a partner bought the company $7.5 million in 1960.
+Louis Ward and a partner bought the company for $7.5 million in 1960.
 He served as the company's chairman and president until 1993, when he retired after suffering a stroke.
 His sons, Scott H. and Thomas Ward, took over the business.
 The company expanded its chocolate brands by acquiring Whitman's that year and Pangburn's in 1999.